 Mazda MX-5 review

-Smaller, more than 100kg lighter and more efficient than its predecessor, the new Mazda MX-5 has gone back to its roots in a bid to offer genuine lightweight sports car thrills for buyers whose pockets aren’t deep enough for a Porsche Boxster.
+The MX-5 is now in its fourth generation, and is smaller, more than 100kg lighter and more efficient than its predecessor.
+The manufacturer says the new Mazda MX-5 has returned to its original formula and offers a genuine sports car thrill for buyers who can't afford a Porsche Boxster.

 The sharp new look is an interpretation of the latest 'Kodo' design language from Mazda, while the interior is brought right up to date with the company's MZD Connect infotainment system.
 The end result is a brilliant, lightweight sports car that really connects the driver with the road.

-There’s just one bodystyle for the fourth-generation Mazda MX-5, as there has ever been – it’s a two-seat roadster.
-The previous model did flirt with a hard-top roof in the Roadster Coupe model (and we're likely to see this set-up return), but in essence, an MX-5 has always had a manual folding fabric top to allow for open-air driving thrills.
+At the moment there’s just one bodystyle for the fourth-generation Mazda MX-5 and it’s a two-seat roadster.
+The previous model did flirt with a hard-top roof in the Roadster Coupe model and this folding hard-top version is set to return, but in essence, an MX-5 has always had a manual folding fabric top to allow for open-air driving thrills.